CEE 7 standard AC plugs and sockets: CEE 7/16 Alternative II "Europlug" (Type C)

 Alternative II, popularly known as the Europlug, is a flat plug defined by Cenelec standard EN 50075 and national equivalents.
 The Europlug is not rewirable and must be supplied with a flexible cord.
-It can be inserted in either direction, so line and neutral are connected arbitrarily.
+It is rated for voltages up to 250 V and currents up to 2.5 A. It can be inserted in either direction, so line and neutral are connected arbitrarily.

 There is no socket defined by EN 50075; nor a socket specified in CEE 7 to accept only the Europlug.
 Instead, the Europlug was designed to be compatible with a range of sockets in common use in Europe.
 These sockets, including the CEE 7/1, CEE 7/3 (German/"Schuko"), CEE 7/5 (French), and most Israeli, Swiss, Danish and Italian sockets, were designed to accept pins of various diameters, mainly 4.8 mm but also 4.0 mm and 4.5 mm, and are usually fed by final circuits with either 10 A or 16 A overcurrent protection devices.
 To improve contact with socket parts the Europlug has slightly flexible pins which converge toward their free ends.

 UK shaver sockets designed to accept BS 4573 shaver plugs also accept Europlugs for applications requiring less than 200 mA.
 Other than such personal hygiene applications, UK consumer protection legislation does not permit Europlugs.